1Naim/kernel-install-mkinitcpio/README.md

 This section is dedicated to the various parties and projects that helped improve this project, whether by idea, code, etc.

+### EndeavourOS

+[dalto8](https://github.com/dalto8) from EndeavourOS was the original author of this project.
+It has since been forked but all original attributions go to them.

 ### OpenSUSE

 The [entry